-If you have suspicions that someone you know or love may be a victim of nursing home or elder abuse, it is best to contact Adult Protective Services and an attorney.
+If you have suspicions that someone you know or love may be a victim of nursing home or elder abuse, it is best to contact Adult Protective Services and an attorney in Lincoln.
 There are penalties for those who are involved with elder abuse.
 As your lawyer will use our knowledge, experience with criminal and civil laws to get the justice and the protection your loved one deserves.

 Older individuals who reside in nursing home facilities are valuable members of a family.
 They need to be protected.
 Many times, the elderly rely on friends and other family members to be advocates for their health and well-being.
 If you know someone or have a loved one in a nursing home, and you notice that things “don’t seem right” or that you have witnessed one or more of the signs of abuse, please call us.
 We want to help you help them before it is too late.